Miami (OH) takes on Eastern Michigan after Mirambeaux’s 21-point game - WTOP News

 BOTTOM LINE: Miami (OH) hosts the Eastern Michigan Eagles after Anderson Mirambeaux scored 21 points in Miami (OH)’s 86-65 victory against the Buffalo Bulls.

-The Eagles are 1-2 in conference matchups.
-Eastern Michigan averages 11.6 turnovers per game and is 3-4 when turning the ball over less than opponents.
+The Eagles are 1-2 in MAC play.
+Eastern Michigan is 4-6 against opponents over .500.

-The RedHawks and Eagles match up Saturday for the first time in MAC play this season.
+The RedHawks and Eagles face off Saturday for the first time in MAC play this season.

-TOP PERFORMERS: Darweshi Hunter is shooting 38.8% from beyond the arc with 2.2 made 3-pointers per game for the RedHawks, while averaging 12.7 points.
-Ryan Mabrey is averaging 9.8 points over the last 10 games for Miami (OH).
+TOP PERFORMERS: Bryce Bultman is averaging 8.5 points and 5.1 rebounds for the RedHawks.
+Darweshi Hunter is averaging 11.0 points over the last 10 games for Miami (OH).

 Arne Osojnik averages 2.0 made 3-pointers per game for the Eagles, scoring 8.3 points while shooting 40.0% from beyond the arc.
 Tyson Acuff is shooting 44.4% and averaging 20.4 points over the past 10 games for Eastern Michigan.